Principal bundles under reductive groups: Principal bundles

-from this category to the category of transitive affine groupoids over $X/S$.
+from this category to the category of transitive affine groupoids over $X$.
 It is an equivalence, with quasi-inverse the functor

-with $K_{x,x}$ the fibre of $K$ above the point $(x,x)$ of the diagonal, and $K_{-,x}$ the fibre of $d_1$ above $x$, regarded as a principal $K_{x,x}$\nd bundle with structural morphism $d_0$ and action of $K_{x,x}$ defined by composition.
-Indeed the composition of $K$ defines a structure of principal $(K,K_{x,x})$\nd bundle on $K_{-,x}$, which gives a natural isomorphism
+where $K_{x,x}$ is the fibre of $K$ above $(x,x)$, and $K_{-,x}$ is the fibre of $d_1$ above $x$, regarded as a principal $K_{x,x}$\nd bundle with structural morphism $d_0$ and action of $K_{x,x}$ by composition: we have a natural isomorphism